 One church that I served in this capacity invited their interim process because the people were bruised and wearied by what has been a bit of a bumpy ride over the previous 20 years.
 Three successive pastors’ terms had ended with distress and sickness.
 In the stories of those various pressures and conflicts there was evidence of repeating patterns – patterns that we did not want to see repeated for the next pastor.
 They were patterns to do with the health of the people, the health and well-being of the pastors and the governance patterns of the church.

 Every church will have unique needs and histories but whatever the reason an I.I. has been engaged, there are five layers that every I.I. is likely to address.
-And I will unpack these in the next post…
+I will unpack these layers in the posts that follow…